top of page

 Yet again, President Biden and the other Defendants argued that the ERA is invalid as the final three ratifications (Nevada, Illinois, and Virginia) came after the deadline contained in the preamble to the resolution actually enacted by Congress and sent to the States for ratification.

 On January 20, 2024, the US District Court issued its ruling, dismissing Valame’s Complaint.
-In doing so, the Court relied on Elizabeth Cady Stanton Trust v.
+In doing so, the Court quoted Elizabeth Cady Stanton Trust v.
 Nehrona, which stated:

 The United States Constitution provides a pathway for adding new Amendments, and Congress has determined that the last step on that path is certification and publication by the National Archivist.